saikyun/freja-layout/README.md

 ```
 git clone https://github.com/Saikyun/freja-layouting
 cd freja-layouting
-freja menu.janet
+freja markdown-example.janet
 ```

 1. in freja, hit Ctrl/Cmd+L to load the file
 2. some text should show up on the right side

-# modifying the markdown
+## modifying the markdown

-to find the source for the menu

-1. hit Ctrl/Cmd+F
-2. write `(def md ```, hit enter
-3. there's the markdown, and just below, the hiccup to render the markdown
+the markdown source is defined in `def md`, and after that comes the hiccup that converts the markdown into graphical things and text that are shown on your screen.

 you can modify the markdown or hiccup and hit Ctrl/Cmd+L